resolve109/study-aws-sa/aws-study-guide.md

   - Uses templates (in JSON/YAML) to define resources and their relationships
   - Can create a wide variety of AWS resources programmatically
   - Supports change sets to review modifications before applying them
+- **Infrastructure as Code for Validated Prototypes**:
+  - After manually validating infrastructure prototypes, define them as CloudFormation templates
+  - Enables consistent, automated deployment of validated configurations across development and production environments
+  - More suitable than AWS Systems Manager for replicating complex infrastructure across Availability Zones
+  - More appropriate than AWS Config, which is designed for compliance auditing rather than deployment
+  - Provides more detailed infrastructure control than Elastic Beanstalk for complex multi-component architectures
+  - Perfect for deploying identical infrastructure components (Auto Scaling groups, ALBs, RDS) across multiple environments

 ### AWS Resource Access Manager (RAM)
 - **Key Features**: